saira2212/coding/README.md

 # char-rnn-tensorflow

-# New changes to be added in this repo:
+# New changes in this repo:

-- Save the best model (i.e. minimum training loss) so far to the subfolder
+- Save the best model (i.e. minimum training loss) so far in the 'best' subfolder

+# Changes to be added:

 - Options for using gensim word2vec embedding
 - Add a web server for sampling